Melyns/prompt-extractor/README.md

 Simple python script for extracting prompts from images generated with ForgeUI or A1111.

-**Important**: Only works with images that were saved as .png format
+**Important**: Only works with images that were saved as .png format.
+Only works with unmodified image outputs.
+Meaning if you postprocess an image in external software, the metadata will be lost & this script won't function.

 ## Usage